Strategic Property Setup for BC Landlords

 Frequently Asked Questions

-Kitchens and bathrooms — they're what tenants see and use most.
+Kitchens and bathrooms — these are the spaces tenants see first and use most.
+Waterproof vinyl plank flooring is a close third for BC properties.
 But don't guess the rent lift.
-Pull 10+ comparable listings in your area, compare upgraded units to non-upgraded ones, and use that spread to set your price.
-The "return" on any renovation is only real if the market supports it.
+Pull 10+ comparable listings in your area, compare upgraded units to non-upgraded ones, and use that spread to justify your asking price.
+Bathroom and kitchen renovations can recoup up to 70–80% of renovation cost through rental increases over time — but only when the local market supports it.

 Use comparables.
 Pull 10–15 current listings in your neighbourhood that match on size, bedrooms, condition, and inclusions (parking, laundry, utilities).
 Adjust for differences and price within that range.
-Save your comp file — you'll need it if anyone questions your pricing.
+Save your comp file with dates — you'll need it if a prospective tenant questions your pricing, and it documents your market research if ever challenged.

 The cleanest approach: keep utilities in your name, pay the bills, and charge each tenant a clearly stated fixed monthly fee that's separate from rent.
 Write the amount and what it covers into the tenancy agreement.
-Avoid informal tenant-to-tenant reimbursement — it's hard to enforce and frequently leads to RTB disputes.
+Avoid informal tenant-to-tenant reimbursement — it's hard to enforce and leads directly to RTB disputes.
+A Richmond case in 2023 resulted in a landlord paying back $3,750 in hydro charges because the agreement was vague and the landlord couldn't explain the billing.

 Not without the tenant's written agreement or following the process in RTA s.
-27. If a service was part of the original tenancy agreement, removing or restricting it requires 30 days' notice on the approved form and a rent reduction equal to the value of that service.
-Plan your utility structure before the tenancy starts — it's much harder to change later.
+27. If a service was part of the original tenancy agreement, removing or restricting it requires 30 days' written notice on the approved form and a rent reduction equal to the value of that service.
+Plan your utility structure before the tenancy starts — changing it later is legally restricted and creates dispute risk.

-Only if it's legal and the market supports the rent.
-A permitted, inspected suite that meets BCBC 2024 and local zoning can add real income.
-An unpermitted suite creates insurance exposure, orders to remedy, and potential liability if something goes wrong.
-Treat it like a business decision: cost, timeline, risk, and expected rent lift.
+It's one of the highest-ROI moves available — but only if it's legal and the market supports the rent.
+A permitted, inspected suite that meets BCBC 2024 and local zoning can add meaningful income and property value.
+An unpermitted suite creates insurance exposure, orders to remedy, and personal liability if anything goes wrong.
+Treat it like a business decision: cost, timeline, risk, and expected rent.
+Also check BC's Secondary Suite Incentive Program (SSIP) — forgivable loans up to $40,000 launched April 2024 for eligible homeowners.

-A repair restores something to its previous condition — painting, fixing a leak, replacing a broken fixture with a similar one.
-That's a current expense, deductible in full on your T776 in the year you pay it.
-A capital improvement upgrades or extends the property beyond its original state — a new roof, a kitchen renovation, adding a suite.
-Capital improvements are depreciated over time through CCA.
-Keep invoices with clear descriptions so you can classify correctly.
+A repair restores something to its previous condition — painting, fixing a leak, replacing a broken fixture with an equivalent one.
+That's a current expense, deductible in full on your T776 in the year you pay it (CRA Line 8960).
+A capital improvement upgrades or extends the property beyond its original state — a new roof, kitchen renovation, adding a suite.
+Capital improvements are depreciated over time through CCA (typically CCA Class 1 at 4%/year for residential buildings).
+Keep invoices with clear descriptions to classify correctly at tax time.

 CRA requires you to keep records for at least six years from the end of the tax year they relate to.
-This includes lease agreements, rent receipts, invoices, utility bills, property tax and insurance statements, and your expense ledger.
-Keep digital backups — paper alone is not enough if you need to produce records years later.
+This includes lease agreements, rent receipts, invoices for all work, utility bills, property tax and insurance statements, and your expense ledger.
+Keep digital backups — paper records can be lost to fire or water damage, and you may need to produce documents years after the work was done.

-Underpricing at move-in and leaving terms vague.
-Both problems are easy to fix before the tenancy starts and extremely hard to fix after.
+Underpricing at move-in and leaving utility terms vague.
+Both are easy to fix before the tenancy starts and very hard to fix after.
+A Richmond RTB decision in 2023 shows exactly where vague utility terms lead — the landlord left without the money and with diminished credibility at the hearing.
 Do the comparables research.
-Write the utility and amenity terms clearly.
-Finish your renovations.
-The first 30 days of setup work shapes the next several years of income and dispute exposure.
+Write the utility and amenity terms clearly and specifically.
+Finish your renovations before advertising.
+The first 30 days of setup work determines years of income and dispute exposure.